kblomqvist/yasha/README.md

 yasha --extensions foo.py foo.jinja
 ```

 There's also `--no-extensions` option flag operating in a similar manner with `--no-variables`.
-Additionally the file sharing works for the extension file as it works for the variable file and the environment variable name `YASHA_EXTENSIONS` can be used to load extension file.
+Additionally the file sharing works for the extension file as it works for the variable file.
+The environment variable name `YASHA_EXTENSIONS` is supported too.

 ### Custom variable file parser

-If none of the built-in parsers fit into your needs, it's possible to declare a your own parser within the extension file.
+If none of the built-in parsers fit into your needs, it's possible to declare your own parser within the extension file.
 For example, below is shown an example parser for a certain XML file.
 Note that all classes derived from `yasha.Parser` are considered as a custom parser and will be loaded.

 ```python
 import yasha